maxloopinmok/weekly-report/17 - 2025 Monday March 24 to Sunday March 30.md

 - I watched parts of today's news on CNA.

 ### Friday (March 28) (slept after 7pm)
+- I read parts of:
+    - 2023 The Decisive Mind - How to Make the Right Choice Every Time
+    - 2020 The Art of Decision Making - How to make effective decisions under pressure
+- I did a writeup: "Making Decisions".
+- I briefly read parts of today Friday's Straits Times, Business Times and The Edge, and compiled them.
+- I downloaded a ebook.

 ### Saturday (March 29) (bowels, slept after 7pm)